 Gross Margin Definition

-Margin is the term used in business that refers to the revenue generated after accounting for costs of good.
+Margin is the term used in business that refers to the revenue generated after accounting for costs of goods.
 Margin is often used as a measure of profitability or productivity in business.

 This financial metric is important for driving decisions in a company.
 If margin starts to decline, business owners can look at the simple formula to get to the root cause.